rogeruiz/srht-writing/content/en/writing/revisting-lolcommits-macos-sonoma/index.md

 #               ^^^^^^^^^^^^^^^^
 ```

-If I'm considering removing something, the first step for me
+If I'm considering removing something, the first step for me when it comes to
-when it comes to long-term maintainence is to see what it's like to live
+long-term maintenance is to see what it's like to live without.
+Now if
-without.
-Now if `lolcommits --capture` ever fails, I won't know about it.
-For
+`lolcommits --capture` ever fails, I won't know about it.
+For now I haven't
-now I haven't noticed a problem.
-There are times where `lolcommits --capture`
+noticed a problem.
+There are times where `lolcommits --capture` doesn't seem to
-doesn't seem to execute, but that's okay.
-I find that running a camera capture
+execute, but that's okay.
+I find that running a camera capture at the end of
-at the end of every commit can be slow.
-This way I don't get bogged down by a
+every commit can be slow.
+This way I don't get bogged down by a slow capture for
-slow capture for any reason.
+any reason.

 ## Thinking about script portability

-So at this point, you may have realized that I've been using Zsh as the
+So at this point, you may have realized that I've been using *Zsh* as the
 execution environment.
 My thoughts behind this is that while I usually execute
-my shell scripts in Bash but since this script is so Apple tooling specific due
+my shell scripts in Bash but since this script is so *Apple* tooling specific
-to `system_profiler`.
-Since macOS Catalina, Zsh has been the default shell for
+due to `system_profiler`.
+Since *macOS Catalina*, *Zsh* has been the default
-macOS going forward.
-Since I'm already being so Apple-specific in my query for a
+shell for *macOS* going forward.
+Since I'm already being so *Apple*-specific in
-camera, I figured let's go all the way.
-It was also an issue because of the way
+my query for a camera, I figured let's go all the way.
+It was also an issue
-output grouping works in a Bash `$(...)` sub-shell versus a Zsh `$(...)`
+because of the way output grouping works in a *Bash* `$(...)` sub-shell versus a
-sub-shell.
+*Zsh* `$(...)` sub-shell.